Keratoconus can have many causes and associations that need explaining.

 When we see you for the first time, we support you in every possible way we know to make sure you understand the implications of eye rubbing with keratoconus.

 We work with you to find strategies to minimise eye rubbing.
 Two of the biggest culprits in causing eye-rubbing are Dry Eye and Allergy.
+Read more about tips on reducing eye rubbing.

 While dry eye doesn’t actually cause keratoconus, excessive eye-rubbing is strongly linked to progression of the disease.